Hidden Gems of the Giza Pyramids

 Table of Contents:

 The Giza Pyramids, one of the most iconic landmarks in the world, attract millions of tourists each year.
-While the towering presence of the Great Pyramid of Khufu, the Pyramid of Khafre, and the Pyramid of Menkaure dominate the Giza Plateau, there are numerous hidden gems scattered throughout the complex that are often overlooked by visitors.
+While the towering presence of the Great Pyramid of Khufu, the Pyramid of Khafre, and the Pyramid of Menkaure dominates the Giza Plateau, numerous hidden gems are scattered throughout the complex and often overlooked by visitors.
 These lesser-known features offer a deeper, more nuanced view of ancient Egyptian ingenuity, spirituality, and daily life.

 1. The Tomb of Queen Khentkawes